robertmuth/Cwerg/CodeGenA32/README.md

 ## Code Generation Stages

-TODO: this is a bit out of date

-Code generation goes through the following stages which massages the IR until it becomes almost trivial to generate A32 code from it.
+Code generation goes through the following stages which massage the IR until it becomes almost trivial to generate A32 code from it.

-### Legalization
+### `PhaseLegalization()`

+* TODO: move parameters that cannot be handled by calling convention onto stk
 * eliminate addressing modes not supported by ISA, e.g.
-  `ld.stk`/`st.stk`/`lea.stk` with reg offset
+  - convert `ld.stk`/`st.stk`/`lea.stk` with reg offset
+  - convert `ld.mem`/`st.mem` to  `lea.mem` +`ld`/`st`
 * rewrite opcodes not directly supported by ISA, e.g. `mod`
 * widen most operands to 32bit
-* move parameters that cannot be handled by calling convention onto stk
+* canonicalize instruction to help with the next step
+* add unconditional branches and invert conditional branches to linearize the CFG this may undo the canonicalization occasionally
+* deal with out of range immediates: replace all const operands not supported by ISA with regs that received the immediate via a `mov` (see `InsArm32RewriteOutOfBoundsImmediates`)
+* add `nop1` for those case where we likely need a scratch register

 ### Global Register Allocation